andyluo22/SliderPuzzle/README.md

 #### Heuristic Function A* Search

 A **heuristic** algorithm is a shortcut to solve problems that contain multiple paths.
 In mathematics, this is often denoted as the functions: _f(n) = g(n) + h(n)_ where _f(n)_ is the **heuristic**, _g(n)_ is the **cost** or amount of moves that we've taken to reach the board we are analyzing from the inital board, and _h(n)_ which is another defined cost that depends on the node itself.
 In this case, the **heuristic cost** is computed as the **manhattan function** which is the total sum of how many steps it takes for each position in the grid to move to its correct positions.
-Since the tree traversal done to find the goal board looks at each possible way the board being analyzed can move (up, down, left, right), a heuristic function is introduced to greatly reduce the chances the algorithm considers a path that does not lead to the shortest path.
+Since the tree traversal done to find the goal board looks at each possible way the board being analyzed can move (up, down, left, right), a heuristic function is introduced to greatly reduce the chances the algorithm considers a path that does not lead to the shortest one.

 #### Detecting Unsolvable Boards
+In order to detect unsolvable boards, we consider the equivalence classes of a board.
+An equivalence class in mathematical terms describes a specific group or subset of the board and by encompassing all equivalence classes we span all the possibilities of whether or not the board is solvable or not.
+In this case, the equivalence classes of a board can be grouped into
+_1._ boards that can be solved in row-major order and, _2._ boards that cannot be solved in row major order.
+By introducing more rigorous proofs on solving these boards, we find a very important fact that can be applied to detecting these unsolvable boards.
+The proof is that if a board is unsolvable then its twin board is solvable and if a board is solvable then its twin board cannot be solved.
+The twin board is simply just any board that is created from the initial board by swapping any pairs of tiles that aren't the empty tile.
+This is a very important step in writing the _**A* algorithm**__ in a timely and spacely manner.

 #### Optimization of Space Complecity and Time Complexity